prernaadvani/whatsprernacooking/_posts/2021-01-06-chocolate-chip-challah.md

 * Lightly grease a baking sheet and move challah over there.

 * Apply the egg wash - in a small bowl, beat one egg and use a pastry brush to apply it to the top of each challah bread.
-You will have a lot of egg wash remaining - I made a quick omelette it to prevent waste.
+You will have a lot of egg wash remaining - I made a quick omelet it to prevent waste.

 * Add some chocolate chips to each of the two challah braids.